grame-cncm/faustdoc/README.md

 ### Prerequisites
 - you must have python and pip installed.
-- you must have the Guidolib source code installed.
-You can get it from [github](https://github.com/grame-cncm/guidolib)
+- you must have the Faust source code installed.
+You can get it from [github](https://github.com/grame-cncm/faust)

 ### Building the documentation